- Scaffolding accidents

 Frequently Asked Questions

-The Law Firm of Flora Templeton Stuart handles child injury claims on a contingency fee basis, so we only get paid if we win your case.
-Contact us at (888) 782-9090 for a free consultation.
+The Law Firm of Flora Templeton Stuart handles construction injury claims on a contingency fee basis, so we only get paid if we win your case.
+Contact us 24/7 at (888) 782-9090 for a free consultation.
+We have fifty years of experience helping injured clients in construction accident cases.